Hugo Gernsback: Science fiction

 Gernsback provided a forum for the modern genre of science fiction in 1926 by founding the first magazine dedicated to it, Amazing Stories.
 The inaugural April issue comprised a one-page editorial and reissues of six stories, three less than ten years old and three by Poe, Verne, and Wells.
 He said he became interested in the concept after reading a translation of the work of Percival Lowell as a child.
 His idea of a perfect science fiction story was "75 percent literature interwoven with 25 percent science".
+As an editor, he valued the goal of scientific accuracy in science fiction stories: "Not only did Gernsback establish a panel of experts——all reputable professionals from universities, museums, and institutes—to pass judgment on the accuracy of the science; he also encouraged his writers to elaborate on the scientific details they employed in their stories, comment on the impossibilities in each other's stories, and even offered his readers prize money for identifying scientific errors."
 He also played an important role in starting science fiction fandom, by organizing the Science Fiction League and by publishing the addresses of people who wrote letters to his magazines.
 Fans began to organize, and became aware of themselves as a movement, a social force; this was probably decisive for the subsequent history of the genre.

-Gernsback coined the term "science fiction" in 1929.
-His preferred term for the genre was scientifiction.
+Gernsback created his preferred term for the emerging genre, "scientifiction", in 1916.
+He is sometimes also credited with coining "science fiction" in 1929 in the preface of the first Science Wonder Stories, although instances of "science-fiction" (mostly, but not always, hyphenated) have been found as far back as 1851, and the preface itself makes no mention of it being a new term.

 In 1929, he lost ownership of his first magazines after a bankruptcy lawsuit.
 There is some debate about whether this process was genuine, manipulation by publisher Bernarr Macfadden, or a Gernsback scheme to begin another company.
 After losing control of Amazing Stories, Gernsback founded two new science fiction magazines, Science Wonder Stories and Air Wonder Stories.
 A year later, due to Depression-era financial troubles, the two were merged into Wonder Stories, which Gernsback continued to publish until 1936, when it was sold to Thrilling Publications and renamed Thrilling Wonder Stories.
 Gernsback returned in 1952–53 with Science-Fiction Plus.

 Gernsback was noted for sharp, sometimes shady, business practices, and for paying his writers extremely low fees or not paying them at all.
 H. P. Lovecraft and Clark Ashton Smith referred to him as "Hugo the Rat".